The complete HSP Framework

 Update

-That is why HSP does not work through force, but through safe behavioral experiments, regulation, repetition and integration.
+That is why HSP does not work through force, but through observation, regulation, safe behavioral experiments, repetition and integration.

-Sustainable change emerges when the system can safely update.
+Sustainable change becomes more possible when the system can safely update and more choice space becomes available.

 Rollback under load

-Why new behavior can disappear under pressure when activation rises, capacity drops and the new route is not yet update-ready enough.
+Why new behavior can disappear under pressure when activation rises, capacity drops and choice space becomes smaller.

 Read →